Immutable-Tag/immutable-tag.github.io/content/10_futurework.md

 Our current scope is limited to working with git tags for repositories hosted on [GitHub](https://github.com).
 In the future, we would like our APIs to be easily consumed by not only other git hosting providers such as [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/product/), but also hosting providers for [Subversion](https://subversion.apache.org/) and [Mercurial](https://www.mercurial-scm.org/) VCS.

 ### Automation with existing CI/CD workflows

-While our project has a React-based UI which makes it easy for our end users to use our application, this could be extended to use Command Line Interface (CLI) scripts or binaries as well.
-This is easily implementable since our Middleware is built using REST APIs.
-The primary benefit of this would be easy integration into automated CI/CD workflows of development/engineering teams that meet their requirements.
+While our project has a web front-end which makes it easy for our users to use our application, we can also provide Command Line Interface (CLI) tools for interacting with our API.
+The primary benefit of this would be easy integration into automated CI/CD workflows of engineering teams.

+### API Authentication

+In the future we will add include authentication for our API using API Keys and also add rate limiting to prevent security attacks.

 ### Application outside VCS